utdal/py-mfdca/Readme.md

 | 100 | 100,000  | 98.5 |
 | 300 | 100,000  | 266.8 |
 | 500 | 100,000 | 391 |

+## Optional: HMMER Tools (Unix Only)

+This package includes a Unix-specific module `dca.hmm_tools` for sequence analysis using [pyhmmer](https://github.com/althonos/pyhmmer).

+This module is:
+- Enabled by default on Unix systems (Linux/macOS)
+- Disabled on Windows
+- Can be imported as `from dca import hmm_tools`

+Attempting to import or use this module on Windows will raise an `ImportError`.